Skip to main content

 4. More than half of Americans have less than $1000 in savings and live paycheck to paycheck

-Maybe the most striking information from the report is that more than half of Americans have less than 1000$ in savings.
-Also, just over half of Americans (52%) said they live paycheck to paycheck, up 23% from just two years before.
+Another striking information from the Gitnux report is that more than half (57%) of Americans have less than 1000$ in savings.
+Also, just over half of Americans (63%) said they live paycheck to paycheck.

 According to some statistics, the majority (60%) of Americans don’t have a budget or maintain a financial plan.
 This is especially problematic when we combine it with many people’s dire financial situations.

 Perhaps an even bigger alarm bell should ring for all the U.S. adults that didn’t save a dollar yet for their retirement.
-It is staggering that we are talking about one-third (33%) of the U.S. population in this regard.
+It is staggering that we are talking about one-fourth (25%) of the U.S. population in this regard.

-6. The average American has around $5,000 in credit card debt and almost $20,000 in car loan balance
+6. The average American has around $8,000 in credit card debt and an average monthly car payment around $550

 To make the situation a bit more dire, Americans are no strangers to consumer debt either.
-An average American has a credit card debt of $5,315 and a car loan balance of $19,703.
+An average American has a credit card debt of over $8,000 and an average montly car payment of $550.
 This is one of the major personal finance pitfalls – buying liabilities on credit.

 7. Debt (obviously) worsens matters, leading to higher stress levels, financial struggles, and difficulty paying the bills